The Child Tax Credit for Expats: Are You Eligible?

 Can US Expats Also Claim the Foreign Earned Income Exclusion?

 Many expats use the FEIE when filing their US taxes.
-The FEIE lets Americans living abroad exclude their foreign-earned income up to a threshold.
-For income earned in 2022, that threshold is $112,000; for income earned in 2023, the threshold increases to $120,000.
+The FEIE lets Americans living abroad exclude their foreign income up to a threshold.
+The threshold for income earned in 2023 is $120,000.
+(The foreign-earned income exclusion for the 2024 tax year is $126,500).

-If you have children that qualify for the Child Tax Credit, you may be better off using the Foreign Tax Credit rather than the FEIE.
+If you have children who qualify for the Child Tax Credit, you may be better off using the Foreign Tax Credit (FTC) rather than the FEIE.
 In many cases, this will allow you to erase your US tax obligations while still receiving the Child Tax Credit as a refund.

 Still Have Questions About the Child Tax Credit for Expats?

-Hopefully, this article has helped give you a better understanding of the Child Tax Credit for expats.
-It can be a complicated topic, however.
-If you still have questions about the Child Tax Credit— Contact us, and one of our customer champions will gladly help.
-If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.
+Taxation for expats can be complicated, so if you still have questions about the Child Tax Credit—contact us, and one of our customer champions will gladly help.
+For specific advice on your tax situation, you can click below to get a consultation with one of our tax professionals specializing in US expat taxes.